-- that notice has been given in accordance with section 453(1)(a) of the Principal Act to the holder of every prior floating charge which satisfies section 452(2) of the Principal Act, that two (2) working days have elapsed from the date the last such notice was given (if more than one) - ii. that the holder of every such floating charge to whom notice was given has consented in writing to the making of the appointment and - iii. that a copy of every consent accompanies the notice of appointment, or - iv. that there is no such floating charge; - a statement whether the company is or is not subject to insolvency proceedings at the date of the notice, and details of the proceedings if it is; and - j. a statement that the appointment is in accordance with Chapter 18 of the Principal Act. - (2) Where two or more administrators are appointed the notice shall also specify - a. which functions (if any) are to be exercised by those persons acting jointly; and - b. which functions (if any) are to be exercised by any or all of those persons. - (3) The statutory declaration included in the notice in accordance with section 455(2) of the Principal Act shall be made not more than five (5) working days before the notice is filed with the court. - 3.18 Filing of notice with the court - (1) Three (3) copies of the notice of appointment shall be filed with the court, accompanied by - a. the administrator's consent to act; and - b. either - i. evidence that the appointer has given notice as required by section 453(1)(a) of the Principal Act; or - ii. copies of the written consent of all those required to give consent in accordance with section 453(1)(b) of the Principal Act. - (2) The court shall stamp copies of the notice, endorse them with the date and time of filing and deliver two copies to the appointer.
+- (d) the name and address of the person appointed as administrator; - (e) a statement that a copy of the administrator's consent to act accompanies the notice; - (f) a statement that the appointer is the holder of the qualifying floating charge in question and that it is now enforceable; - (g) details of the charge including the date of the charge, the date on which it was registered and the maximum amount if any secured by the charge; - (h) one of the following statements- - (i) that notice has been given in accordance with section 453(1)(a) of the Principal Act to the holder of every prior floating charge which satisfies section 452(2) of the Principal Act, that two (2) working days have elapsed from the date the last such notice was given (if more than one), - (ii) that the holder of every such floating charge to whom notice was given has consented in writing to the making of the appointment, and - (iii) that a copy of every consent accompanies the notice of appointment, or - (iv) that there is no such floating charge; - (i) a statement whether the company is or is not subject to insolvency proceedings at the date of the notice, and details of the proceedings if it is; and - (j) a statement that the appointment is in accordance with Chapter 18 of the Principal Act. - (2) Where two or more administrators are appointed the notice shall also specify- - (a) which functions (if any) are to be exercised by those persons acting jointly; and - (b) which functions (if any) are to be exercised by any or all of those persons. - (3) The statutory declaration included in the notice in accordance with section 455(2) of the Principal Act shall be made not more than five (5) working days before the notice is filed with the court.

+Filing of notice with the court.

+- 3.18.-(1) Three (3) copies of the notice of appointment shall be filed with the court, accompanied by- - (a) the administrator's consent to act; and - (b) either- - (i) evidence that the appointer has given notice as required by section 453(1)(a) of the Principal Act; or - (ii) copies of the written consent of all those required to give consent in accordance with section 453(1)(b) of the Principal Act.